-Are You Taking Omega-3’s and Warfarin?
+Are You Taking Omega-3s and a Blood Thinner?
 You’re Not Alone.

 The latest analysis of Americans’ use of prescription drugs, over-the-counter drugs, and dietary supplements, was just published in JAMA Internal Medicine on March 21, 2016.
 The researchers looked at what Americans, aged 62 and older, were taking more of in 2011 than in 2005.